Ethane: Usage

 The chief use of ethane is the production of ethylene (ethene) by steam cracking.
-When diluted with steam and briefly heated to very high temperatures (900 °C or more), heavy hydrocarbons break down into lighter hydrocarbons, and saturated hydrocarbons become unsaturated.
-Ethane is favored for ethylene production because the steam cracking of ethane is fairly selective for ethylene, while the steam cracking of heavier hydrocarbons yields a product mixture poorer in ethylene and richer in heavier alkenes (olefins), such as propene (propylene) and butadiene, and in aromatic hydrocarbons.
+Steam cracking of ethane is fairly selective for ethylene, while the steam cracking of heavier hydrocarbons yields a product mixture poorer in ethylene and richer in heavier alkenes (olefins), such as propene (propylene) and butadiene, and in aromatic hydrocarbons.

-Experimentally, ethane is under investigation as a feedstock for other commodity chemicals.
+Ethane has been investigated as a feedstock for other commodity chemicals.
 Oxidative chlorination of ethane has long appeared to be a potentially more economical route to vinyl chloride than ethylene chlorination.
-Many processes for producing this reaction have been patented, but poor selectivity for vinyl chloride and corrosive reaction conditions (specifically, a reaction mixture containing hydrochloric acid at temperatures greater than 500 °C) have discouraged the commercialization of most of them.
-Presently, INEOS operates a 1000 t/a (tonnes per annum) ethane-to-vinyl chloride pilot plant at Wilhelmshaven in Germany.
+Many patent exist on this theme, but poor selectivity for vinyl chloride and corrosive reaction conditions have discouraged the commercialization of most of them.
+Presently, Ineos operates a 1000 t/a (tonnes per annum) ethane-to-vinyl chloride pilot plant at Wilhelmshaven in Germany.

-Similarly, the Saudi Arabian firm SABIC has announced construction of a 30,000 t/a plant to produce acetic acid by ethane oxidation at Yanbu.
+SABIC operates a 34,000 t/a plant at Yanbu to produce acetic acid by ethane oxidation.
 The economic viability of this process may rely on the low cost of ethane near Saudi oil fields, and it may not be competitive with methanol carbonylation elsewhere in the world.

 Ethane can be used as a refrigerant in cryogenic refrigeration systems.

+In the laboratory

 On a much smaller scale, in scientific research, liquid ethane is used to vitrify water-rich samples for cryo-electron microscopy.
 A thin film of water quickly immersed in liquid ethane at −150 °C or colder freezes too quickly for water to crystallize.
 Slower freezing methods can generate cubic ice crystals, which can disrupt soft structures by damaging the samples and reduce image quality by scattering the electron beam before it can reach the detector.

 Health and safety

 At room temperature, ethane is an extremely flammable gas.
 When mixed with air at 3.0%–12.5% by volume, it forms an explosive mixture.

-Some additional precautions are necessary where ethane is stored as a cryogenic liquid.
-Direct contact with liquid ethane can result in severe frostbite.
-Until they warm to room temperature, the vapors from liquid ethane are heavier than air and can flow along the floor or ground, gathering in low places; if the vapors encounter an ignition source, the chemical reaction can flash back to the source of ethane from which they evaporated.

-Ethane can displace oxygen and become an asphyxiation hazard.
-Ethane poses no known acute or chronic toxicological risk.
-It is not a carcinogen.